HunterHoburg/lifeGameFrontend/gameEvents.md

 You were walking down the street when you found a $600,000 bill.
 Good luck finding change for that one!

+You've invested wisely, and bought thousands of shares of stocks in a company that makes shoes that have individual toes, and hipster athletes nationwide are gobbling those toe shoes up!
+You get $600,000.

 While you were sitting on a restaurant patio eating lunch, someone mistook you for a beggar and dropped $100 in your cup of soda.
 Poor personal hygiene really CAN pay off!

 You found a $100 bill in your pants pocket!
 Well, it wasn't really in your pocket, really, and it was in someone else's pocket, but what's the difference?